hillerlab/CESAR2.0/README.md

 ```

 Example 3: Gene mode of CESAR 2.0.
 Provide an input file that lists multiple consecutive or all exons of a gene.
 By default, CESAR2 assumes that the first given exon is the first coding exon (start codon .. donor), that the last given exon is the last coding exon (acceptor .. stop codon) and that all exons in-between are internal exons (acceptor .. donor).
 Alternatively, you can specify first/internal/last coding exon by adding the profiles tab-separated after the sequences.
 If no profiles are specified, CESAR2 outputs a missing profile warning.
 Reference exons are separated by a line starting with hashes from one or more query sequences.

+NOTE: This format overrides any of the -l/-f/-c/-p parameters that specify profile files below.
 ```
 >exon1	extra/tables/human/firstCodon_profile.txt	extra/tables/human/do_profile.txt
 AGAGCCAAG